VISTA: Verification In Sequential Turn-based Assessment: Models and Datasets

-All models are evaluated through a unified inference interface with identical prompting, few-shot examples temperature, and context settings to ensure comparability.
-This setup allows us to isolate differences in factual consistency from model-dependent artifacts and to test \textsc{VISTA}'s robustness across model families and scales.
+All models are evaluated through a unified inference interface with identical prompting, few-shot examples, and context settings to ensure comparability, allowing us to isolate differences from model-dependent artifacts and to test VISTA's robustness across model families and scales.